onixary/ssc_wiki_en/docs/update_log/update_log.md

 New mechanics include clinging and hanging upside-down—making it even more batty.

 Additionally, several bug fixes and mechanic optimizations have been implemented.

+### 1\.0.62

+Thanks to the generous contributions of GitHub contributor [@xu233333](https://github.com/xu233333), this minor update delivers significant experience improvements.

+- Fixed a bug where tipped arrows brewed from modded potions failed to take effect.

+- Completed vanilla first-person adaptation.
+Form models now display correctly without requiring the FirstPerson mod (though we still recommend FirstPerson mod for enhanced immersion).

+- Refactored the Shapeshifter's Guidebook UI logic using vanilla APIs, removing internal dependencies on owo-lib for better compatibility.

+- Spawn probabilities for Cursed Creatures are now configurable.
+See [wiki](https://ssc-wiki.readthedocs.io/en/latest/mod_content/mod_config/) for details.

+- Added missing descriptions for the \`snow_fox\` form.